Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Results

-Fig. \ref{respdiag-width=0.6} shows the global bifurcation diagram for a charge-balanced biphasic current with no delay between the cathodic and anodic part, i.e. $\tau=\tau_1$.
-The firing rate $f_o/f_i$, where $f_o$ is the firing frequency in response to the stimulus frequency $f_i$, is a continuous function of the current amplitude near the resonance, $T_i\sim T_{res}\simeq 17\textrm{ms}$. $T_i$ is the period of the stimulus.
-The response at antiresonant frequencies is bistable.
-Boundaries of bistable areas are found using a continuation algorithm, in which end values from the previous iteration are used as initial conditions for a new parameter set.
+Fig. \ref{fig2} shows the global bifurcation diagram in the period-amplitude plane for a charge-balanced biphasic current with no delay between the cathodic and anodic part, i.e. $\tau=\tau_1=0.6\textrm{ms}$.
+The numbers in the figure show the location of various states locked-in to the stimulus.
+For example 2 denotes the state 2:1, where there is one action potential for each two stimulus pulses.
+The notation p:q means q output spikes for every p current pulses.
+The type of the near-threshold response depends strongly on stimulation frequency.
+The firing rate $f_o/f_i$ is a continuous function of the current amplitude near the resonance \cite{Borkowski2011}, $T_i\sim T_{res}\simeq 17\textrm{ms}$, where $T_{res}$ is the neuron's preferred interspike interval (ISI).

+Resonant stimulation periods are those at which the membrane voltage attains its maxima \cite{Puil1986,Hutcheon2000}.
+In the context of this article we prefer to use a related but slightly different definition.
+The resonances can be identified by the minima of the excitation threshold.
+In Fig. \ref{fig2} they are located at $T_i \simeq 17 \textrm{ms}$ and $34 \textrm{ms}$.
+The local threshold maxima are associated with antiresonances.
+In Fig. \ref{fig2} they occur at $T_i \simeq 25 \textrm{ms}$ and just below $6 \textrm{ms}$.
+It is clear from Fig. \ref{fig2} and from earlier analysis \cite{Borkowski2011,Borkowski2012} that antiresonances are accompanied by bistable behavior.
+Most of the regime of high stimulation frequency has antiresonant character.

+In bistable regions the neuron can be in one of two states.
+One is a firing state, such as 1:1, 2:1, 3:1, etc. and the other is the quiescent state.
+Boundaries of these areas were found using a continuation algorithm, in which end values from previous iteration were used as initial conditions for a new parameter set.

+Periodically stimulated neural oscillators are known to phase-lock with the stimulus.
+Examples of such locking are shown in Fig. \ref{fig3}.
+The 1:1 locking is displayed in Fig. \ref{fig3}a, where there is an action potential for every stimulus pulse.
+Mode-locking of order $n$:1, where $n$ is an integer greater than 1, can be obtained for higher stimulation frequencies or just above threshold for $T_i\simeq T_{res}$ \cite{Borkowski2011}.
+Fig. \ref{fig3} shows an example of 2:1 locking for $T_i=12\textrm{ms}$.
+Both regular and irregular patterns, corresponding to noninteger ratios of the average output period $T_o$ to the input period $T_i$, also exist.